 Alternative: Cat grass – If Kitty really wants to stress-snack on something, cat grass might satisfy her craving.
 In addition to giving her something to snack on, cat grass can help with digestion and decrease hairballs.
 The added fiber can also help shed pounds!

 Reason #6: Big bones run in the family

 No matter what you do for your cat, you can’t change Kitty’s DNA.
 Cat obesity can run in the family, and you might be able to blame your cat’s tummy on his genes.
 In fact, your cat’s weight is 60% determined by his environment (reasons #1 through #5) and 40% by his genes.
 This is called the heritability of obesity.
 Some cat breeds, like Burmese, are especially prone to being overweight.

 Suggestion: Work with it – You can’t change his genetics, but you can work with it.
 If Kitty is prone to being overweight, that means you’ll just have to work harder to ensure he gets the right food and proper exercise.
 Maybe your cat will never be a swimsuit model, but with the right care, you can prevent him from developing diabetes and other weight-related health complications.

 Also try: DNA test – Is your cat a toothpick no matter how much you feed her, or a bowling ball no matter what diet you put him on?
 Then you should consider having your cat’s DNA tested.
 If you sequence your cat’s DNA with Basepaws, then our scientists can find out what genes are responsible for your cat’s weight.
 Not only will you learn a lot, but the information we learn could help us create treatments for overweight cats in the future.

 If it’s time to put Kitty on a diet, please consult with your veterinarian first.
 Remember, gradual is the way to go.
 If your cat sheds too many pounds at once, it will stress out your cat’s body and mind.
-And a stressed cat creates a stressed human.
-We want the best for you and your cat!
+Find more related articles under the “obesity” tag below!